Flourish Gardening Project

 This is a hands-on project, gardening and growing primarily fruit and vegetables, and one we believe will be hugely rewarding and beneficial to mental wellbeing.
 Our clients will be involved in planning an allotment-style garden, preparing the soil, planting and tending to its seasonal needs, with help and guidance from our gardening project manager Keith Terry.

 We have a straight-forward set of criteria for prospective clients as we want to make sure the service is used by those for whom it will be most beneficial.
 We offer a trial session, and after that, we will enter into an agreement for attendance in blocks of 8 sessions.
 At the end of each block, we are happy to consider extending to more sessions, subject to availability.
 Contact us for more information about this.

 How much does it cost?

 During the pilot stage, there is no charge to our clients but we always welcome donations to help fund plants and equipment.
-If you would like to make a donation follow this link to Virgin Money Giving and mention the Gardening Project in the message box – thank you for your support!
+If you would like to make a donation follow this link to our donations page – thank you for your support!

 Can I volunteer to help?

 Absolutely!
 If you live in the Tunbridge Wells area, enjoy gardening and are a patient and sympathetic individual, we’d love to hear from you.
 We give appropriate training to all our staff and volunteers – why not get in touch to enquire about becoming part of our growing organisation.